-Marisa Demarco is a musician, performance and installation artist, composer and journalist based in Albuquerque, New Mexico.
+Marisa Demarco is a musician, performance and installation artist, composer and journalist based in Albuquerque, N.M.

 She’s the founder of Gatas y Vatas festival for boundary-pushing performance and Milch de la Máquina, a performance art crew.
 She’s a leader with Death Convention Singers, the largest noise collective in the Southwest, and she performs solo as Bigawatt.
 She also teaches Sound Art at the University of New Mexico and leads workshops on small electronics projects.

 Demarco will create a sound and video installation and performance for the Museo de Arte de Ciudad Juarez in the coming year and a sound installation at the National Hispanic Cultural Center centered on endurance strategies.
 She’s a SITE scholar, and her work is in the museum through early March 2021 as part of the exhibition “There is a crack in everything, that’s how the light gets in.”
 In 2020, she performed virtually as part of the 22nd annual High Zero festival.